amaansyed27/codeguardian-ai/README.md

 ## Important security notes

-- The current `services/githubService.ts` contains a hardcoded `GITHUB_TOKEN` used for GitHub API requests.
-This is insecure for production and exposed to anyone who can access the client bundle.
-- Recommended fixes:
+- GitHub tokens are now properly handled through environment variables instead of being hardcoded.
+- For local development: Use `.env.local` (which is gitignored) to store your tokens safely.
+- For Vercel deployment: Set environment variables in the Vercel dashboard.
+- The GitHub token is still exposed on the client-side due to the browser-only architecture.
+For production applications, consider:
-  - Move GitHub API requests to a backend service that safely stores the token and proxies requests.
+  - Moving GitHub API requests to a backend service that safely stores the token and proxies requests.
-  - Remove any secrets from client-side source and use environment variables on the server.
-  - Rate limit and cache requests on the server to avoid hitting GitHub limits.
+  - Rate limiting and caching requests on the server to avoid hitting GitHub limits.

 ## Files of interest